fweinaug/expandable_text/README.md

 The `username` is always visible right before the text and tapping on it opens the user profile.
 The text is truncated after two lines and can be expanded by tapping on the link *show more* at the end or the text itself.
 After the text was expanded it cannot be collapsed again as no `collapseText` was provided.
-Links, @mentions and #hashtags in the text are styled differently and can be tapped to open the browser or the user profile.
+URLs, @mentions and #hashtags in the text are styled differently and can be tapped to open the browser or the user profile.

 ```dart
 Widget build(BuildContext context) {